 MVPA MEMBER 1064, 2011 MVPA PIONEER AWARD

-HONOR GRAD-WHEELED VEHICLE MECHANIC SCHOOL 1960 - US ARMY ORDNANCE SCHOOL(MACHINIST) ABERDEEN PG 1962 - O-1 BIRD DOG CREWCHIEF - ARMY SERVICE SCHOOL TRAINED BY INSTRUCTORS FROM THE GREATEST GENERATION - LIVING, BREATHING, TALKING ARMY TRUCKS AND JEEPS SINCE 1945, 300,000+ M-38A1 MILES
+HONOR GRAD-WHEELED VEHICLE MECHANIC SCHOOL 1960 - US ARMY ORDNANCE SCHOOL(MACHINIST) ABERDEEN PG 1962 - O-1 BIRD DOG CREWCHIEF - ARMY SERVICE SCHOOL TRAINED BY INSTRUCTORS FROM THE GREATEST GENERATION - LIVING, BREATHING, TALKING MILITARY TRUCKS, JEEPS, AND AIRCRAFT SINCE 1945, 300,000+ M-38A1 MILES

 LIFE MEMBER AM LEGION, DAV, 40/8